bbauska/trump-2025-lies/README.md

 – January 30, 2025 – During his Senate confirmation hearing, Robert F. Kennedy Jr., Trump’s nominee for secretary of health and human services, doubled down on past statements that Black people have stronger immune systems than white people and should receive vaccines on a different schedule.
 In response to questions from Senator Angela Alsobrooks, who is Black, Kennedy said that a “series of studies” by the Mayo Clinic have shown that “to particular antigens Blacks have a much stronger reaction.”
 Dr. Richard Kennedy (no relation), a vaccine researcher at Mayo Clinic whom Robert F. Kennedy cited during the hearing, said the health secretary nominee was “twisting the data far beyond what they actually demonstrate.”
 Studies show that false beliefs about biological differences between Black and white people are associated with racial disparities in medical assessment and treatment.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Robert F. Kennedy testifying that Black people need fewer antigens than white people.
-(New York Post)
+<h3>Robert F. Kennedy testifying that Black people need fewer antigens than white people.
+(New York Post)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 – January 30, 2025 – The mass deportation operation spearheaded by Immigration and Customs Enforcement (ICE ) rattled immigrant communities across the country.
 A recent announcement by the Department of Homeland Security (DHS) stated that DHS officials would enter schools and churches to conduct raids.
 The deportation operation was meant to remove dangerous criminals.
 Trump’s border czar, Tom Homan, admitted to “collateral arrests.”
 The Trump administration said it had arrested 7,400 people in nine days, and White House and ICE officials highlighted several dozen arrested immigrants on social media.
 No information in the thousands of other cases was made available.